 Mustard is great to grow.
 It’s a versatile and rewarding plant.
+Not to mention it’s seeds can be used for adding some flavor to your cooking.

 But did you know that planting it alongside certain companions can boost its growth and health?
 It’s true!
+And others can do the opposite and really harm it’s chances of growing successfully.

 So you want to get those companions right.
 This guide from my years in the garden will show you the best plants to grow with mustard.